Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

 ## Validate: Master Node

-Validate theat the master node added successfully.
+Validate that the master node added successfully.

 1. Verify that the new node is in the cluster.